THE FIRST HOMECOMPUTER: THE COMMODORE VIC-20

 When in the mid 80ies the C64 lost ground to newer Macintosh (APPLE II) and IBM

-models a company named Berkeley Softworks created a new operating system for the
+a company named Berkeley Softworks created a new operating system for the

 Commodore 64 (and 128) called GEOS which became immensely popular and breathed new